Self-inflicted deaths in prison custody

 1. Main facts and figures

-- the number of self-inflicted deaths among prisoners from all other ethnic groups was too small to draw firm conclusions about these groups
+the number of self-inflicted deaths among prisoners from the Asian, Black, Mixed and Other ethnic groups was too small to be able to make reliable generalisations

 |Time||Asian Rate per 1,000 prisoners||Asian Number||Black Rate per 1,000 prisoners||Black Number||Mixed Rate per 1,000 prisoners||Mixed Number||White Rate per 1,000 prisoners||White Number||Other Rate per 1,000 prisoners||Other Number|

 Download table data for ‘By ethnicity over time’ (CSV) Source data for ‘By ethnicity over time’ (CSV)

 Summary of Self-inflicted deaths in prison custody By ethnicity over time Summary

 in 2020, there were 57 self-inflicted deaths among White prisoners

 there were 10 self-inflicted deaths among prisoners from the Asian, Black, Mixed and Other ethnic groups combined

 between 2012 and 2020, the rate of self-inflicted deaths went up from 0.8 to 1.0 for every 1,000 White prisoners – it reached its highest point in 2016, at 1.7

 the rate of self-inflicted deaths in the Other ethnic group between 2016 and 2020 was based on a very small number of deaths (between 1 and 5) and is therefore not reliable